m-labs/artiq/CONTRIBUTING.rst

 - Update ``RELEASE_NOTES.md`` if there are noteworthy changes, especially if there are changes to existing APIs
 - Check, test, and update the documentation in `doc/`
-- Check, test, and update the conda recipes in `conda/`
 - Check, test, and update the unittests
 - Close and/or update issues